Lipen/discrete-math-course/typst/hw2.typ

 + *Consonance Dominance:*
   Notes can also be ordered by their consonance relative to a root note (here, C).
-  Define the _consonance dominance_ relation $consonance$ where $x consonance y$ if note $x$ is strictly more consonant than note $y$.
-  The hierarchy of consonance levels is as follows, from most to least consonant:
+  The hierarchy of consonance levels is given by the table below, from most to least consonant.
   #align(center, table(
     columns: 3,
     align: (center, left, left),